-Work permits are required for all foreign workers with some exceptions.
-For example, foreigners who stay in Taiwan up to 30 days and who come to Taiwan to perform contractual duties for foreign companies do not need work permits.
+Work permits must be processed by employers for all foreign workers with some exceptions.
+For example, foreigners who stay in Taiwan for up to 30 days and who come to Taiwan to perform contractual duties for foreign companies do not need work permits.

 The maximum length of time for each work permit is three years.
-For white-collar workers, the work permit may be extended without limit to the number of extensions.
+For white-collar workers, the work permit may be extended without a limit on the number of extensions.
 For blue-collar workers, the maximum length of time to work in Taiwan is limited to 12 years and 14 years for domestic workers.
+Pursuant to the REFPTA, eligible foreign white-collar workers may get work permits from relevant government bodies and the length of time is further extended.